vivekgupte07/vivekgupte07/README.md

 I am a final year MSc.
 Biological Science and B.E.
 Mechanical Engineering student from BITS-Pilani, Goa, India.

 Currently, I am visiting the Intelligent Robotics Lab, (BGU, Israel) for my graduation thesis - and working on Human-Robot Interaction for Industrial Tasks.
-I work on Human-In-The-Loop RL (HITL-RL) for manipulation in industrial tasks.
+I work on Human-In-The-Loop RL (HITL-RL) for manipulation tasks.

 My interests lie in the intersection of Robot Learning and Human-Robot Interaction.
 I look forward to explore two things: